27 great ways to enjoy a sea day on a cruise

 My personal cruise travel tip: Bring a highlighter or pen and mark off the things you’d most like to do or attend.
 I like to do this at night before I go to bed, and again in the morning at breakfast.

-Check the cruise line app right on your phone
+Check the cruise line app

 Cruise lines now also often have an app on board that you can download, where you can check the daily planner at any time.
 You may also be able to view a schedule from portals around different areas of your cruise ship.